 \section{Recoil of the electron cloud and its ionization}

-Compare to the XRD, the key difference in the scattering between the dark matter and the atom may be the incident particle is massive and slowly moving.
+Compare to the XRD, the key difference in the scattering between the dark matter and the atom may be that the incident particle is massive and slowly moving.
 However, our focus is the sub-GeV dark matter with a velocity as several hundred kilometers per second ${\cal O} (10^{-3}c)$.
-Then the DeBroglie wave length for the dark matter lighter than 100 MeV can be much larger than the classical radius of the electron.
-If the interaction between the dark matter and electron are a compact, the time scale of the momentum transfer will also be much quicker than the light-crossing time of the electron cloud.
+Then the de Broglie wave length for the dark matter lighter than 100 MeV can be much larger than the classical radius of the electron.
+If the interaction between the dark matter and electron is compact, the time scale of the momentum transfer will also be much quicker than the light-crossing time of the electron cloud.
 The only problem is that the light-crossing time of the slowly moving dark matter is much longer than the X-ray, then non-trivial collision may happen.
 However, the whole picture is that whether the electron cloud can react as a compact ball in the collision process.
-The right panel of the Fig.~\ref{fig3:fq} show that such compactness can only maintain at a much smaller momentum transfer regime $q<1/r_0$ for the ordinary tophat, dipole or Gaussian shape.
-But the RHF results show that the compactness could be reliable to a much higher $q$.
-If the compactness maintains, the longer collision time implies the collision can be considered as to have higher order collisions like the loop diagram, thus the amplitude must be at sub-leading order, as shown in the Fig.~\ref{fig4:ca}.
-In all, the collision between the dark matter and the electron electron cloud are analogous to the XRD.
+Fig.~\ref{fig4:fNq} shows that such compactness can only maintain at a much smaller momentum transfer regime $q<1/r_0$ for the ordinary Tophat, Dipole, Gaussian or the SC shapes.
+But the RHF results show that the compactness could be reliable to a much larger $q$.
+If the compactness maintains, the longer collision time implies the collision can be considered as to have higher order contributions from the loop diagram, thus the amplitude must be at sub-leading order.
+In all, the collision between the dark matter and the electron electron cloud is analogous to the XRD scattering.
 The collision between dark matter and the electron can transfer a much larger momentum to the whole electron cloud.
 The RHF form factor $F(q)$ could be used for the estimation of the momentum transfer and the cross section.
 In the following, we will give a detailed study on this recoil of electron cloud (REC) to see whether such estimation is suitable for the exploration of the dark matter.

-Following Ref.~\cite{Baxter:2019pnz}, the model consists a dark matter candidate $\chi$, which scatters off electrons through the exchange of a quite heavy dark photon $A'$.
-The Lagrangian is